gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 ```

 The maximum time dedicated to potential acknowledgement reception and consequent medium jittering is estimated adding the maximum frame length CRC computation time to the expected latency.
-Thanks to the presence of the jittering wave, many differently configured devices can coexist on the same medium with no risk of collision.
+Thanks to the presence of the jittering wave many differently configured devices can coexist on the same medium with no risk of collision.

 #### Communication modes
 The proposed communication modes are the result of years of testing and optimization and have been selected to be easily supported by limited microcontrollers.